arduent/passkey-credentials/README.md

 ## License

 This example code is released under the **MIT License**.

-Feel free to adapt it for your own projects!
+Contact Waitman Gobble <waitman@quantificant.com> if you need help.